-In accordance with Part 235 of Title 49 Code of Federal Regulations (CFR) and 49 U.S.C.
-20502(a), this document provides the public notice that by a document dated February 23, 2012, the Elgin, Joliet and Eastern Railway (EJ&E) has petitioned the Federal Railroad Administration (FRA) seeking approval for the discontinuance or modification of a signal system.
-FRA assigned the petition Docket Number FRA-2012- 0046.
+Pursuant to Title 49 Code of Federal Regulations (CFR) part 235 and 49 U.S.C.
+20502(a), the following railroad has petitioned the Federal Railroad Administration (FRA) seeking approval for the discontinuance or modification of the signal system or relief from the requirements of 49 CFR part 236, as detailed below.
+FRA assigned the petition Docket Number FRA-2012- 0019.